Robbins Watson Logo

 Back to Insights

-Testamentary Trusts – Tax Savings via Income Streaming
+Testamentary Trusts: Tax Savings via Income Streaming

 A Testamentary Trust is a trust established pursuant to a will which comes into effect after the will-maker dies.
-Instead of passing the assets directly to individual beneficiaries, the Executor puts the assets into a Testamentary Discretionary Trust.
+Instead of passing the assets directly to individual beneficiaries, the Executor places the assets into a Testamentary Discretionary Trust.

 There are several advantages to a Testamentary Trust Will which are not available under a Standard Will, such as asset protection, advantageous tax treatment and flexibility.
 This article focuses on Advantageous tax treatment.
 You can read my previous article on the Testamentary Trust structure generally and its benefit: What is a Testamentary Trust, and should you have one?

-See the table below:
+To illustrate this further, see the table below:

 The current resident minors tax rates: Family Trust VS Testamentary Trust